 The museum takes its name from the stunning Pergamon Altar which was found in Turkey.
 It is the museum’s most famous piece but unfortunately, it is stored away and won’t be ready for public display until 2025.
 Here’s a pic courtesy of google.

 I used to get alarmed at the wealth of treasures that found their way from original locations to destinations far away.
 For a long time I thought they should be returned and exhibited in their own country.
-However, the increase in the deliberate destruction of a number of world heritage sites, mainly due to wars has changed my thinking.
+However, the increase in the deliberate destruction of world heritage sites like Syria has changed my thinking.
 If they can be stored safely, then surely that’s got to be a good thing for the next generation.

 This is a stele or ceremonial column from Assyria 670BC.